thesofproject/sof/src/audio/module_adapter/iadk/README.md

 Because the actual module resides in an external binary, it requires a "System Agent" to correctly instantiate the C++ objects during the component's `init` phase.

+The adapter accepts IADK API 4.5.0 and 4.5.2 binaries.
+API 4.5.2 extends the detector interface with `WritePattern()`, adds `SystemAgentInterface3::GetBssBase()`, and appends a versioned lookup entry to the system service table.
+The existing table and vtable slots keep their API 4.5.0 layout.

 1. The OS host driver sends an IPC `INIT_INSTANCE` command for the module.
 2. The `system_agent_start()` function intercepts this, invokes the dynamic module's `create_instance` entry point (which invokes a `ModuleFactory`).
 3. The `SystemAgent` deduces the pin count (interfaces) and initial pipeline configurations using `ModuleInitialSettingsConcrete`.